-One of our favorite South Indian staple, my quick Rasam recipe is made without rasam powder and lentils (dal).
+Rasam is a tangy, spiced, herby and soupy preparations from the South Indian cuisine.
+Rasam is a staple in many South Indian households and has a base of various herbs, spices, lentils, veggies/fruits and tamarind.
+My quick Rasam recipe is made without rasam powder and lentils (dal).
 This spiced, tangy, and sour rasam is sure to warm your palate and heal your cold if you have any.

 Table of Contents